ardislu/ardislu.github.io/README.md

 If you use `ng serve` or `npm run stage` to host a development web server, this step is not necessary since the development web server is appropriately configured.

+# Pre-commit hook
+This project uses [Husky](https://www.npmjs.com/package/husky) and [lint-staged](https://www.npmjs.com/package/lint-staged) to do `ng lint` (for HTML and TS) or `stylelint` (for SCSS) on staged files before each commit.

+# Testing
+This project uses [Jest](https://www.npmjs.com/package/jest) for unit testing (instead of Jasmine + Karma), and [Playwright](https://www.npmjs.com/package/playwright) for e2e testing (instead of Protractor).
+The Angular architects have been adapted for these frameworks so tests are still run with the usual `npm run test` and `npm run e2e`.

 # Developer Reference

 ## Helpful Global Packages